 Image via timetoreply

-Benefits of real-time analytics vs historical reports
+What are the benefits of real-time analytics vs historical reports?

 The most successful customer-facing teams use an email analytics optimization platform to track a range of email metrics and produce data-rich reports about the team’s email performance.